Alfonso Soriano: Washington Nationals (2006)

 In September, he completed his 20th outfield assist, becoming the only player in baseball history with 40 home runs, 40 stolen bases, and 20 assists.

 On September 16, Soriano stole second base in the first inning to become the fourth player to join the 40–40 club, after Jose Canseco, Barry Bonds, and Alex Rodriguez.
-Many considered Soriano's 40–40 season to be the only one "clean", as Canseco, Bonds and Rodriguez were all involved in the steroid controversy.
+Many considered Soriano's 40–40 season to be the only one to date "clean", as Canseco, Bonds and Rodriguez were all involved in the steroid controversy (three more players have since joined).
 Soriano was also the only one of the four to reach the feat while playing at home.
 Six days later, he became the first player to reach 40 home runs, 40 stolen bases and 40 doubles in one season.

 Soriano set a new career high in walks with 67 (previously 38).
 He also reached a career high in home runs with 46 (previously 39).
 He also led the National League in extra-base hits (89) and the major leagues in power-speed number (43.36), the latter of which was the second-highest single season career mark ever until Ronald Acuna Jr. set a new record in 2023.